officialcjunior/officialcjunior.github.io/content/about.md

 ### Computer science:

-I am a Computer Science and Engineering undergraduate from [Amrita University](https://amrita.edu), Kollam.
-At my university, I was a member of a student-run computer security club at my university—[teambi0s](https://bi0s.in).
-At bi0s, I used to mentor students, manage the team, work on various projects and play CTFs.
-I'm also a member of [Rizin](https://rizin.re) - which is an Open Source organization that makes reverse engineering frameworks.

 I like computers and what is possible with them.
 At the beginning of my "computer journey", as a freshman at my university, I was exclusively interested in systems.
-But lately, as I got acquainted with other things of the stack, I like almost all parts of it.
+But lately, as I got acquainted with other things of the stack, I like almost all parts of it, and been more on the line of "make what people want".

 More can be found on my [technical talks and projects](/tech) page of this website and my Github: [@officialcjunior](https://github.com/officialcjunior)